Wassim-sadkaoui/pfe-project/README.md

 Applying the ETL (Extract, Transform, and Load) process using SQL Server Integration Services Creating interactive, insight-driven dashboards for data-informed decisions

-well this is a simple demonstration of what it looks like based on my own configurations you need to connect to a database and adjust connection configurations.
+well this is a simple demonstration of what it looks like based on my own configurations you need to connect to a database and adjust connection configurations tables names columns ...